 The Uses of Disk Imaging

-In other words, a disk image means having an updated 'rescue disk' that one uses to easily reinstall the system to what it was at the time of 'duplication,' without having to go through the involved process of installing software and resetting or tweaking settings once again to the desired configuration.
+In other words, a disk image means having an updated 'rescue disk' that one uses to quickly reinstall the system to what it was at the time of 'duplication,' without having to go through the involved process of installing software and resetting or tweaking settings once again to the desired configuration.

 A second application for disk imaging software is for systems administrators who oversee multiple computers with similar configurations.
-Rather than spending time in transferring and configuring systems on different computers, a disk imaging software makes the task easy and quick - duplicate the systems on one machine and install the 'disk image' on another computer.
+Rather than spending time transferring and configuring systems on different computers, disk imaging software makes the task easy and quick - duplicate the systems on one machine and install the 'disk image' on another computer.

 Disk Image Software

 The most popular disk imaging software is Symantec Ghost.
 The initial versions of Ghost were used to duplicate or clone entire disks (without regard to whether the disk was half-empty or not), but later versions were configured to provide the user with a choice of copying entire disks or individual partitions.
-Ghost also provides for multiple means of duplicating systems or data; one can copy these to a second disk on the same machine; duplicate these to another computer linked via network or parallel cable; or to copy the image to a network or tape drive.
+Ghost also provides for multiple means of duplicating systems or data; one can copy these to a second disk on the same machine; duplicate these to another computer linked via a network or parallel cable, or copy the image to a network or tape drive.

-A corporate edition of Ghost allows for multicasting, or the simultaneous transfer of images from one computer to several ones - an approach which reduces the stress on a computer network that has to transfer large files (usually several hundred megabytes or more).
+A corporate edition of Ghost allows for multicasting, or the simultaneous transfer of images from one computer to several ones - an approach that reduces the stress on a computer network that has to transfer large files (usually several hundred megabytes or more).